Full skin assessments

 When undertaking a skin check the Doctor will first take an in-depth history of the health of your skin and assess your risk factors for skin cancer.
 They will then move onto performing a full skin assessment.
 The findings of the examination will be discussed, recommendations will be personalised depending on your individual skin cancer risk factors.

 During the examination, the doctor may take a biopsy (cutting out a small sample of skin) of an abnormal skin spot and send it to a specialised histopathologist for further evaluation.
-Results from pathology are reported in just a few days.

 Surgical excision is one of the most successful skin cancer treatments, and most excisions are simple, leaving a small, straight-edged wound.